arbaz-15/Task-Manager/README.md

 # 📝 Task Manager – Console Python App

 A simple console-based Task Manager built using Python.
-You can add tasks, mark them as complete, delete them, and manage due dates and priorities.
+You can add tasks, view the tasks, mark them as complete, delete them, and you can exit from it.

 ## 📌 Features